£1,500 loan

 - what you’ve already paid and the amount you still owe

-- what interest charges apply
+- the interest charges that apply

 - whether there are any early payment fees.

-Your lender’s obliged to give you this figure if you ask for it and to give you at least 28 days to think it over.
-If you decide to go ahead, you’ll need to pay the outstanding early settlement amount by the settlement date the lender has given you – otherwise it will need to be recalculated.
+If you decide to go ahead, you’ll need to pay the outstanding early settlement amount by the date the lender has given you, otherwise it will need to be recalculated.

 You don’t have to pay off the loan if you decide you’d be better off continuing with your monthly instalments.